Arambol: Sanitation and drinking water

-Market and banking
+Market

-Every Wednesday, a weekly market takes place at the Arambol Bus Stand area, where local vegetable vendors sell their products such as Green Leafy Vegetables, Potatoes, Spices, Fruits and similar edible products.
-There are few supermarkets on the Arambol Street that caters to all the basic kitchen needs and supplies.
+Every Wednesday, a weekly market takes place at the Arambol Bus Stand area, where local vegetable vendors sell their products.

-There is a branch of Bank of India, State Bank of India and HDFC Bank near the Arambol Bus Stand area.
-There are 3 banking cooperative societies also.

 Religion

-The majority of the Indian residents are Hindu.
+The majority of the residents are Hindu.
 Christian and Muslim minorities are also present.
 The Church of Our Lady of Mount Carmel serves the religious interests of the many Catholics in the area.

-Sports

-As in many other parts of Goa, both football and cricket are popular sports with the people of this area.

 Attractions

-A short walk north off the main beach is a smaller beach with a "fresh water lake" close to the sea.
 The jungle valley, enclosed between low hills, hides a banyan tree.
-Adjoining the banyan tree there is a stone sculpture created by an American conceptual and land art artist, Jacek Tylicki, titled Give if you can - Take if you have to (also called The Money Stone).
+Adjoining the banyan tree there is a stone sculpture created by a Polish artist, Jacek Tylicki, titled Give if you can - Take if you have to (also called The Money Stone).
 It has become a pilgrimage destination.

 Another attraction is Arambol Drum Circle & Sunset Beach Market, one of the most unique flea markets in Goa.
 It starts a few hours before the sunset where travelers from all over the world sell their hand made creations.
 More than just a market, it is a party on the beach where people bring their drums, hand-pans, Didgeridoo (didgeridoo) and meet here everyday to make music as the sun sets.
 It is common to see performers at this time with their juggling balls, hula hoops, poi and many other props.
 With things like handmade clothes, food, jewelry, glass pipes – this market looks like it is right out of a music festival.

 Due to the composition of both national and international musicians, Arambol is home to a rich live music scene, dominated by Gypsie-Fusion bands.